SEN1221TUD/Tutorials/README.md

 3. Tutorial 3: Local versus global maxima
 4. Tutorial 4: The impact of ignoring the panel structure of choice data
 <br>

+The tutorials are written in Jupyter notebooks.
+It is highly recommended that you download the notebooks and run them on your own computer.
+Most notebooks contain interactive graphs that are not displayed on GitHub. <br>

 The list of tutorials will be extended in the future.